 With your own customized, digital color palette in hand, you’ll have 35 foolproof color choices for not only your next manicure, but for choosing clothing, cosmetics, accessories, interior decor, and personal branding.
 From dark and light neutrals to your best pinks and reds, pastels, and metallics, your nail polish color options will feel (almost) endless.
 You can learn all about the process right here.

 With your best colors in hand, you can easily mix and match them to take advantage of all the latest trends: indie (different patterns on each individual nail), multi-colored (a different, but complimentary, hue on every nail), out-of-the-box French manicure (uniquely colored tips), etc.

-Here are a few more safe bets for a beautiful result:
+Here are a few more personal color recommendations that make a safe bet for a beautiful result: